 Every sticker has a story.
 Some even become ingrained in our hearts and minds as cultural symbols or reminders of our childhood.

-There are obviously many, many more stickers that could be included in this list – if you are missing your favourite one, make sure to leave a comment below!
+There are obviously many, many more stickers that could be included in this list – if you are missing your favorite one, make sure to let us know!

 The first thing that pops into your mind when you think about stickers is probably not politics.
 However, this sticker has its firm place in the political consciousness of many US voters.